Kietpawpan/flood/README.md

 |:--:|
 | *__Fig.2__ Urban flooding model* |

-The thickness of the water layer is called flood height (H), which equals the volume of flood water (V) divided by the city area (A).
-However, the water can be partially replaced by the volume of infrastructure under flood water (Vi).
-Hence,
+The thickness of the water layer, known as flood height (H), is calculated by dividing the volume of floodwater (V) by the city's area (A).
+However, this calculation can be adjusted to account for the volume of infrastructure submerged beneath the floodwater (Vi), which can partially displace the water:

 ```
 function flood(){